Top 12 Corporate Office Design Trends in 2023

 #3 Office Designs with Health Considerations

 Recognizing that COVID has become endemic, designers are incorporating health considerations for the interior space in new offices.
 What will those ideas look like?
 Expect to see office layout changes, such as more space between desks, surfaces that are easy to clean, and elevators installed with ultraviolet lighting that disinfects automatically.
 Buildings are also upgrading their HVAC systems to improve indoor air quality.

 Hot desking and activity based working have taken center stage as an office design trend.
 Simply put: hot desking is the term for non-dedicated, shared workspaces; employees have a different desk or space each time they visit the office.
-Of course, then, look to flexible furniture and hot desking equipment such as rolling whiteboards, file cabinets that double as a stool, height-adjustable desks, and mobile storage units to create “on the fly” workplaces.
-Google, for example, is experimenting with Team Pods to embrace this philosophy3.
+Of course, then, look to flexible office furniture and hot desking equipment such as rolling whiteboards, file cabinets that double as a stool, height-adjustable desks, and mobile storage units to create “on the fly” workplaces.
+Google, for example, is experimenting with Team Pods to embrace this philosophy.

 #5 A Green Office Offering Plants & Sustainable Materials

 Designers and management have recognized that plants are good for you and for them.
 Research suggests that a green workplace boosts efficiency and productivity in the workplace by 15%, helps clean the air, increases airflow, lowers toxins, and turns down the noise quotient.